jweissman/nomos/src/lib/ea/readme.md

 for instance:

-- [ ] nomos should define its own desert cartogram, distinct from thenia's engine
+- [ ] nomos should define its own desert cartogram, distinct from ea's engine
-- [ ] thenia is an 'abstract' rpg engine that shouldn't care where it lives (both excalibur and nomos are details that should be abstracted over if we can?)
+- [ ] ea is an 'abstract' rpg engine that shouldn't care where it lives (both excalibur and nomos are details that should be abstracted over if we can?)

 i wonder if some of this is overengineering/architecture astronaut stuff...